masalinas/doc-llm-studio-open-webui/README.md

  Follow the next steps to integrate [LLM Studio](https://lmstudio.ai/) with [Open WebUI](https://openwebui.com/)

-- **STEP01**: Download LLM Studio and install
-LLM Studio in Ubuntu 24.02.
+- **STEP01**: Download LLM Studio and install in Ubuntu 24.02.
 Download [LLM Studio for your architecture](https://lmstudio.ai/).
 In this case you will download a AppImage file.
 Copy this file under `/opt/LMStudio`, set some priviledges:

 $ chown own simur:simur /opt/LMStudio
 $ chmod +x /opt/LMStudio/LM_Studio.AppImage